-Arizona uses a fault-based, or “tort liability” system in which your medical bills will become part of your “damages” claim against the person who caused your accident.
-In the meantime, you will need to make arrangements to get your bills paid.
+In a fault-based, or “tort liability” state, your medical bills are part of your “damages” claim against the person who caused your accident.
+Until your damages claim is settled, you will need to make arrangements to get your medical bills paid.

-- There are several ways to handle your medical bills:
+There are several ways to handle your medical bills, including:

-1. Other Insurance – If you are covered by an insurance policy that might pay these bills, I suggest that you use that insurance, in the following order:
+1. Other Insurance – If you are covered by an insurance policy that might pay these bills, we suggest that you use that insurance.

-- Speak to Your Doctors – Ask them to hold your bills until you can settle your case.
+3. Speak to Your Doctors – Ask them to hold your bills until you settle your case.
 Very few doctors will do this – but some will.
-If they do, they usually assess some sort of finance charge for waiting for their bill to be paid.
+If they do, they usually assess a finance charge for waiting for their bill to be paid.

-- Do Nothing – But understand that the doctors may turn you over to a collection agency, which could adversely affect your credit rating.
+5. Do Nothing – But understand that the doctors may turn your bill over to a collection agency, which could adversely affect your credit rating.